Ctrl-apk/Currency-Converter/README.md

     npm run dev

-The application will start and you can access it at http://localhost:3000/.
+The application will start and you can access it at http://localhost:3000/ (link will be given in terminal).